diffplug/gitfromscratch/manuscript/branches/reflog/reflog.md

 ![How to restore your life's work](reflog-branch.mp4)

 This demonstrates that **if you committed it, you can get it back**.
 So commit often!
-Don't be embarrassed by unfinished or broken work - you can always make new, cleaner commits later, which we'll get to later in the [time-travel section](../../time-travel/time-travel.md).
+Don't be embarrassed by unfinished or broken work - you can always make new, cleaner commits later (we'll show how in the [time-travel section](../../time-travel/time-travel.md)).

 ## My branch's reflog is gone!